MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-apps.md

 ### Retrievable entities

-You can only retrieve the **Customer**, **UnifiedActivity** and **Segments** entities through the Power Apps connector.
+You can only retrieve the **Customer**, **UnifiedActivity**, and **Segments** entities through the Power Apps connector.
 Other entities are shown because the underlying connector supports them through triggers in Power Automate.

 ### Delegation